 Retirement Planning Tips

-- If you’re thinking about settling down under the Florida sun during your retirement years, you need a plan to get there.
+- If you’re thinking about retiring under the Florida sun, you need a plan to get there.
 In less than five minutes, SmartAsset’s free matching tool can help you find a financial advisor in your area to help you get started.
 Get started now.
 As an alternative, take a look over SmartAsset’s list of the top Florida financial advisor firms.

 - Make sure you’re taking full advantage of any workplace retirement account you have access to, like a 401(k) plan.
 Contributing enough to your 401(k), and especially using any company match that’s available, can mean the difference between the retirement you want and one where you’re struggling.